26 January 2021 by Stephen Russell

 We want everyone, everywhere, to be able to have easy access to nature.

 Today, MPs can ensure this becomes a reality by backing two important amendments.
 The first, tabled by Caroline Lucas MP, would require the Government to set long-term targets to improve access to nature.
 The second, tabled by Richard Graham MP, would require the Government to ensure enjoyment of nature is a key feature in its long-term plans for environmental policy.

 Taken together, these two simple but important changes could transform the nation's approach to access provision, enabling long-term strategic thinking and resourcing so people's enjoyment of nature is considered alongside much needed efforts to ensure its recovery.
-So ahead of today’s debate we’re asking our supporters to contact their own MP and ask them to support these amendments.

 As we emerge from the Covid-19 outbreak, we must not forget the lessons it has taught us.
 One of the most compelling is that the simple, free yet invaluable act of accessing nature is a critical part of people's health and wellbeing.
 Today's debate is an opportunity to take this learning and weave it into future policy so that everyone is able to access nature and benefit from the experience.